lettre/lettre.rs/content/_index.md

-lettre tries to make sending emails from Rust program as safe and easy as possible.
-It provides pluggable transports, an email builder with MIME support (UTF-8 support, attachments, image embedding).
+lettre makes sending emails from Rust programs as safe and hard to misuse as possible, without having to know too much about email internals.

-Email is a core part of our legacy, and despite its (numerous) flaws, it stays our only really interoperable messaging system.
+lettre focuses on modern email client needs and does not intend to extensively implement email standards.

-lettre *does not* target exhaustive email RFC implementation, but focuses on the client only.
-This may change depending on the Rust email ecosystem and on external contributions.
+it provides:

-* email builder with MIME support (attachments, image embedding)
+* several transports (in addition to smtp)
-* easy to use (without deep knowledge about email)
+* a strongly typed email builder with MIME support (attachments, image embedding)
-* RFC compliance
+* internationalized email support
-* Internationalization
+* secure defaults
-* secure (secure defaults, TLS support)
+* low level entry point for custom smtp clients

 ```rust
 use lettre::{Message, SmtpTransport};